Adimserious/drivers-licence-quiz/README.md

 - Below the welcome text is a brief description of the next step which can be a sign up or to continue as a guest.

 ### Sign-Up Form
-- The sign up form .
+- The sign up form allows the user to sign up to the website in order to access the quiz .
 - The sign up has create username, email, password and confirm password field.
 - The form has a continue as guest botton which helps users to have the look and feel of the quiz before sigining up.